 Description: This course is designed to prepare students for the SAT.
 The purpose of this .5 credit class is to raise SAT scores by increasing time allowed for practice to improve scores in Reading, Language, Science, Writing, and Math.
 Students will link their scores to customized learning programs created by Khan Academy through the likes of the SAT.
 Students will also learn testing strategies and learn to overcome test anxiety.
 In addition, the student should benefit from an expanded command of the language in both written and verbal expression.
 The content includes the history and development of English, Latin and Greek prefixes, roots, and suffixes, general advanced vocabulary, familiarization with standardized test format, and correct language usage.
-Students will conclude the course creating a list of colleges and universities that they can be admitted in with their final scores.
-They will then create their CollegeBoard accounts, begin their resumes and submit requests for letters of recommendations from their teachers and mentors.
+Students will conclude the course creating a list of collegeBoard accounts, begin their resumes and submit requests for letters of recommendations from their teachers and mentors.

+INDEPENDENT STUDY

-INDEPENDENT STUDY up to 1.0 Cr.
+up to 1.0 Cr.